UMEP-dev/UMEP-Docs/docs/source/DevelopmentGuidelines.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Please note that the steps below contain some links that over time could change, however, the basics should remain the same.
-This has been tested and established for an Intel 64-bit machine running NT operating system.
+This has been testedMake sure that VSCode the last line is correct, i.e. that VSCode is installed and established for an Intel 64-bit machine running NT operating system.
 This is still to be tested on other versions of Windows operating system.
 If you carry out on both OS, please add to the list below or